 - Find it difficult to start conversations with unknown children or adults

-- Seem very uncomfortable in groups and refuse to join in
+- Seem uncomfortable in groups and refuse to join in

-- Cling to you at any new situation
+- Cling to you in any new situation

-At other times, it is focussed on one specific fear and how they seem to others, they may:
+Other times, it is focused on one specific fear and how they seem to others; they may:

 - Feel people are looking at them when they are eating.

-- Not want to go to public toilets as they are embarrassed at the noise they make
+- They do not want to go to public toilets, as they are embarrassed at the noise they make

-Physiologically, they may flush, be hot.
-Your child may have many stomach aches, headaches and feel very sick.
-The symptoms may be intense prior to an event.
+Physiologically, they may flush and be hot.
+Your child may have many stomach aches and headaches and feel very sick.
+The symptoms may be intense before an event.

-Behaviourally, they may be angry, irritable, even have a meltdown.
+Behaviourally, they may be angry, irritable, or even have a meltdown.

-Cognitively, they often worry about how they seem to others and will react to situations as if they are a threat to them.
+Cognitively, they often worry about how they seem to others and react to situations as if they threaten them.

 Shy versus Socially Anxious